 Clients requesting a resource via the API are required to authenticate their identity.
 This is achieved by passing an API Key to the service with each request.
 Authentication offers some protection to the service provider from abuse of the API involving request overloads.
 It also allows us to retain some usage statistics, with a view to performance monitoring and service enhancement.
 Learn more about the data we retain in the following sections.

 Visit the 'Gaois Developer Hub' at gaois.ie.
-Log in or register to create an account and you will be able to access your unique API Key.
+Log in or register to create an account and you will be able to generate an API Key.

 Your API Key may be passed to the service in a few different ways.
 Choose whichever method is easiest for you.